-All For Unity is a registered political party comprised of individuals and political parties committed to maintaining the integrity of the United Kingdom against the attempt to separate Scotland from the United Kingdom.
+All For Unity is a registered political party comprised of individuals and political parties committed to maintaining the integrity of the United Kingdom in an alliance against the attempt to separate Scotland from the United Kingdom.

-It is the brainchild of George Galloway, a former Labour MP who has garnered support across the political spectrum in Scotland.
+All For Unity is the brainchild of George Galloway, a former Labour MP who has garnered support across the political spectrum in Scotland.
 The leader is Jamie Blackett, a Scottish Tory in the Borders of Scotland, where both George and Jamie are campaigning on the South Scotland Regional List.
 The Scottish Christian Party has supported this initiative since last year when it was known as the Alliance for Unity.
 I believe George Galloway will be the most effective Voice for the UK in Holyrood, just as we have campaigned for a Christian Voice in UK politics generally.

 The SNP has no specific Scottish vision.
 The SNP wants an independent, nuclear-free, socialist Scotland.
 There is nothing uniquely Scottish about this; other countries have the same aim.